Canadian Medical Association: Advocacy and Policy Work

+Trustworthy health information

+In 2024, the CMA and Abacus Data launched a Health and Media Tracking Survey to shed light on the prevalence of false health information in Canada, its impact on health and the health system, and potential strategies to mitigate the problem.

+To improve the media environment and provide accessible, evidence-based health and health system information, the CMA has launched Healthcare for Real and Tellement Santé.
+The CMA is also advocating for the passage of the federal government’s Safe Social Media Act to hold digital platforms accountable for online harms to people living in Canada, especially children.

 Medical Assistance in Dying

 Following the 2015 Supreme Court of Canada decision that struck down the Criminal Code's absolute prohibition on physician-assisted dying, the CMA developed guiding principles for discussions with members and the federal government.
-The association contributed to the development of MAID legislation through submissions to federal committees and Health Canada..
+The association contributed to the development of MAID legislation through submissions to federal committees and Health Canada.

 The CMA’s policy emphasizes respect for patient dignity and the rights of physicians to act according to their conscience — whether to participate in or decline involvement in MAID.

 Drugs: Pharmacare, opioids and cannabis

 The CMA supports the goal of ensuring access to medically necessary pharmaceuticals that are safe, effective, and affordable.

 It is a member of the Pan-Canadian Collaborative on Education for Improved Opioid Prescribing, which promotes evidence-based prescribing practices.

 The association has submitted evidence to parliamentary committees on cannabis policy, identifying health risks and recommending measures to protect children and youth following the Cannabis Act.